-\begin{lemma} If $\alpha$ is diamond-free and $\alpha' \in \mc{D}(\alpha)$, then $\alpha'$ is copyless and $\alpha = \bigcup_{\alpha' \in \mc{D}(\alpha)} \alpha'$. \end{lemma} \begin{proof} Each $\alpha_k$ being copyless follows from the fact that $\decomp(\alpha, D)$ is called with $D$ initially set to $\emptyset$ and the conditionals at lines \ref{cpless_check1} and \ref{cpless_check2} of \cref{alg:decompose} ensure only copyless assignments are added to $D$.
+\end{lem} \begin{proof} Each $\alpha_k$ being copyless follows from the fact that the conditionals at lines \ref{cpless_check1} and \ref{cpless_check2} of \autoref{alg:decompose} ensure only copyless assignments are added to $D$.
 If the conditional at line \ref{cpless_check1} is entered then $\set{\alpha}$ is returned and $\alpha = \alpha$, thus satisfying the second assertion of the lemma.
-Otherwise a variable $x$ is selected such that $x$ is copied by $\alpha$.
-The subsequent loop iterates through the possible target variables of for $x$, fixes one such $y$ at each iteration, creates a new assignment $\beta$ as a identical copy of $\alpha$, and then deletes $\beta(z)$ for all other variables $z$ such that $x \in \alpha(z)$.
+Otherwise, a variable $x$ is selected such that $x$ is copied by $\alpha$.
+The subsequent loop iterates through the possible target variables of for $x$, fixes one such $y$ at each iteration, creates a new assignment $\beta$ as an identical copy of $\alpha$, and then deletes $\beta(z)$ for all other variables $z$ such that $x \in \alpha(z)$.
 Thus, every mapping in the assignment $\alpha$ is present in $\beta$ for at least one iteration of the loop.
 Furthermore, this process either adds each $\beta$ into $D$ or recurses with $\beta$ as a parameter.
 The former guarantees that at least one assignment in $D$ includes any given mapping from $\alpha$.
-In the latter case, a mapping will not be removed later on, since the variable $x$ will no longer be copied in any of the assignments $\beta$ passed recursively to \decomp{}.
-Therefore, every mapping present in $\alpha$ occurs in some assignment in the decomposition $D$, so $\alpha = \bigcup^n_{k=1} \alpha_k$. \end{proof}
+In the latter case, a mapping will not be removed later on, since the variable $x$ will no longer be copied by any assignment $\beta$ passed recursively to \decomp{}.
+Therefore, every piece of $\alpha$ occurs in some assignment in $D$ and $\alpha = \bigcup_{\alpha' \in \decomp{}(\alpha)} \alpha'$. \end{proof}